 Medicare, which pays for a lot of cancer care, has considered limiting the amount it will reimburse treatment facilities.
 While that would save taxpayer dollars, it could put a huge burden on the centers themselves.
 Most patients would struggle to pick up the slack or even just meet their copays.

 Cancer is not the only disease with out-of-control drug costs.
-Not long ago, the FDA approved a new treatment for the neurodegenerative disorder called amyotrophic lateral sclerosis, or ALS.
+Not that long ago, the FDA approved a new treatment for the neurodegenerative disorder called amyotrophic lateral sclerosis, or ALS.
 You may have heard it referred to as Lou Gehrig’s disease.

 A controversial new drug called Relyvrio (sodium phenylbutyrate/taurursodiol) was recently welcomed as a treatment option for this deadly disease.
 Then the company announced the price.
-It will cost at least $150,000 per year, approximately $12,500 per 28-day treatment cycle.
+It will cost over $150,000 per year, approximately $12,500 per 28-day treatment cycle.
 Such prices can be overwhelming, especially when you consider that there are questions about the efficacy of the drug.

 Drug Companies and High Prices: